project-meucci/thimm.github.io/docs/Agtech - So What?/Defining-the-future-of-ag-advocacy-with-emma-germano-victorian-farmers-federation.md

 ---
-title: Defining the Future of Ag Advocacy, with Emma Germano, Victorian Farmers Federation
+title: Defining The Future Of Ag Advocacy With Emma Germano Victorian Farmers Federation
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-08-10)